151 WordPress Hacks: Learn WordPress from Scratch

 #55.
 Deactivating All Plugins

-To find the culprit, you are always recommended to deactivate all the plugins.
+To find the culprit, you are always recommended to disable all the plugins.
 But the problem occurs when you’re not able to login to your admin panel.

-In such situation, you should deactivate plugins using the cPanel.
+In such a situation, you should deactivate plugins using the cPanel.

 #56.
 Adding Category in the Permalink